marc2332/bliss/doc/docs/config_tango_musst.md

 server: Musst
 ```

-- tango_name: is the Tango Fully Qualified Domain Name (FQDN) in the form *domain/family/member*
+- `tango_name`: is the Tango Fully Qualified Domain Name (FQDN) in the form
+               *domain/family/member*

-- personal_name: this will be the name you will use in the command line to launch the Device Server using
+- `personal_name`: this will be the name you will use in the command line to
-                **Wago personal_name**
+                launch the Device Server using **Wago personal_name**

 ### Bliss MusstDS as old C++ server replacement ###

-If we want to use BLISS MusstDS as a replacement for an existing C++ server we just have to register the **Tango Server** through **Jive** or similar and than follow the example on first paragraph "Launching the device server".
+If we want to use BLISS MusstDS as a replacement for an existing C++ server we
+just have to register the **Tango Server** through **Jive** or similar and than
+follow the example on first paragraph "Launching the device server".

 After doing we will have to create/fill the properties:

 And finally restarting the device server should do the job.